 Management personnel may contact the director to request an audit, a special review, or advisory services.
 Your request will be reviewed, and the director will determine how we may best meet your needs and coordinate review activities based on our audit plan commitments.

 The auditor typically prepares a draft report, which contains observations, a conclusion, and recommendations, and shares it with the entity being audited.
 The audit entity is asked to review the draft report and to provide comments on the report’s accuracy, tone, and recommendations; the responses to the auditor’s recommendations are added to the report.
-Final audit reports are issued to the audit entity management, the president, vice presidents, and the Board of Control.
+Final audit reports are issued to the audit entity management, the president, vice presidents, and the Board of Trustees.

 Our objective is to offer suggestions to mitigate identified risks.
 We believe the head of a University organization would want to mitigate identified risks, even though University policy might not yet specifically address a given situation.

-We have an obligation to University management, the Board of Control, and the professional practice of internal auditing to report progress on actions to implement audit recommendations.
+We have an obligation to University management, the Board of Trustees, and the professional practice of internal auditing to report progress on actions to implement audit recommendations.
 We typically perform follow-up calls within six months of an audit.

 Should you become aware of these situations, we would like to have your input.
 You should contact the director of internal audit at 906-487-1976, call our Ethics Hotline at 844-490-0055, or submit your concerns online.

 We are located in offices 209 and 324 of the Michigan Tech Lakeshore Center.